Stephen Patrick DeMaine Kelly: Senior year 2017

-Personal info
+Personal life

-Stephen Kelly graduated UNC with a degree in Business Administration.
+Stephen Kelly graduated UNC with a degree in business administration.
 Kelly currently lives in Atlanta, Georgia working as a Director of Corporate Development at OneDigital Health and Benefits.
-He is a co-owner of k-2 Lacrosse Training with his brother, Frankie Kelly.
+He is a co-owner of K-2 Lacrosse Training with his brother, Frankie Kelly.
 Some of his interests outside of lacrosse are golf, tennis and hiking.
-Kelly has 3 siblings; Frankie IV, Jackie Lee, and JK.
+Kelly has three siblings.
 He married Caroline Dilli in 2021.